jaakkopasanen/AutoEq/README.md

 ### Installing
 - Download and install Git: https://git-scm.com/downloads.
 When installing Git on Windows, use Windows SSL verification instead of Open SSL or you might run into problems when installing project dependencies.
-- Download and install 64-bit [Python3](https://www.python.org/getit/).
+- Download and install 64-bit [Python 3.8](https://www.python.org/getit/).
 Make sure to check *Install Python 3 to PATH*
 - You may need to install [libsndfile](http://www.mega-nerd.com/libsndfile/) if you're having problems with `soundfile` when installing `requirements.txt`
 - On Linux you may need to install Python dev packages